Alcohol Intoxication in India: Stages, Symptoms, and How to Get Help Before It’s Too Late

 Simply put, alcohol intoxication happens when someone drinks more alcohol than their body can handle.
 Our liver is a hard-working organ, but it processes alcohol slowly, about one drink per hour.
 When we drink faster than the liver can keep up, alcohol builds up in the bloodstream and begins affecting the brain, nervous system, and vital organs.

+That’s when you’ll start noticing symptoms: from feeling “buzzed” to passing out—and worse.
 It’s not about being drunk in a fun or silly way.
 It’s about your body entering a toxic state.
 And once that line is crossed, things can turn life-threatening fast.

 The 7 Stages of Alcohol Intoxication